 Because I knew that the MC200 was sensitive to power cables, in spite of its external switching power supply, I used the best cables I have for the MD600/MS600 combo right from the start.
 I was so impressed with the resultant sound that I never tried other cables, except for the standard cable (supplied with the unit) when the MD600 was setup in another room.
 More on that further below.

 From the moment that I connected the units and started listening, I didn’t switch sources for over two weeks.
 Such was the rightness of the music that I just didn’t feel the need to.
-Naturally the units had some running in to do, as was clear from the inital brightness and slight aggression in the treble.
+Naturally, the units had some running in to do, as was clear from the initial brightness and slight aggression in the treble.
 But having had multiple Meridian separates, I knew that there was no way that a Meridian would ever sound aggressive by design.
 And indeed the MD600/MS600 combo’s sound started to bed in after a day or two, with slow improvements after that.
 I don’t know for sure when the system started singing at its best, but I’d wager that it was after a week when I didn’t consciously hear improvements anymore.

 The initial setup was the two units stacked on top of each other, on top of the Spider rack.
 I fed the MD600 with a Lapp cable with gold plated IeGO connectors and the MS600 with a Furutech Alpha 3 cable with gold plated Furutech FI25/FI35 connectors.
 Both were connected to the same ethernet switch that is located right behind the system.
 There’s a lot I discovered about this particular aspect, but more on that later.
 Naturally, I connected the MS600 with balanced Cardas Hexlink Golden 5C interlinks, given the balanced nature of my setup.